Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Sunrise-lit shelf cloud; other storm observing images from July 26 - August 5

 I'm going to re-start the old site tradition of inserting a small message at the beginning of expedition reports.
 I like to try to make this site about more than just showing some storm images now and then.
 Are you a Christian encountering questioning of your beliefs?
 If you live in the USA, the answer is probably something like "yes, almost every day".
-Whether you are a Christian or not, if you're serious about learning the facts behind the history of the Bible, the person of Christ and the logical arguments for the existence of God, I want to introduce you to two web sites: Reasonable Faith by William Lane Craig and rzim.org by Ravi Zacharias (I have no affiliation with either site, I am simply a big fan of both).
+Whether you are a Christian or not, if you're serious about learning the facts behind the history of the Bible, the person of Christ and the logical arguments for the existence of God, I want to introduce you to this web site: Reasonable Faith by William Lane Craig (I have no affiliation with that site, I am simply a big fan).
 There are many sites like those out there that I highly recommend, but those two are a good start.
 If you have any questions, please contact me and I'll direct you to even more resources.
 You might also be interested in some Essays and Topics I've written.
 Christianity is solid, logical, rational and evidence-supported on all levels.
 Those resources will show you why, and help you respond to those who would say otherwise.
 I've spent over 8 years investigating Christianity and the claims of atheists/skeptics myself, and as a result, my faith is stronger now than it ever was.
 My motivation for posting this is that I want to help others find the information and answers that have really helped me.

 Now, on to the storms!